 Baxendale was brilliant at character.
 All of his child characters were utterly themselves.
 They had personality in spades, and, crucially, agency for days.
 They defined and shaped their own worlds, and the grown-ups could only try to keep up and win the odd battle.
 They were — and this is sort of the point — so much more adventurous, so much more fearless, so much cooler than I was.
 If they ended up getting a whacking, this only made them seem even braver and sturdier, because they perceived it as a temporary setback; a small defeat on the way to winning the war; an occupational hazard.

 For a boy often weighed down by the endless micro-anxieties of a normal, real childhood, pre-disposed and conditioned to be well-behaved, rule-following, good, Baxendale’s characters were liberating, at least in theory.
 I couldn’t hope to be much like them, but I wanted to be — to be braver, more adventurous, naughtier, and have that be normal, expected.
 Each week, The Beano was a safe space to explore themes of power imbalance, naughtiness, and punishment.
-It spoke to a part of me that was pre-sexual, but that would sooner or later form the core of (what I think of for lack of a better word) my sexuality.
+It spoke to a part of me that was pre-sexual, but that would sooner or later form the core of (what I think of as, for lack of a better word) my sexuality.

 I think it’s fair to ask whether the comic tone with which corporal punishment of children was portrayed in The Beano served to normalise actual physical abuse — and I completely understand why the comic ditched its use as a narrative trope long ago — but I’m happy to defend its place in what was a fantasy world straight from Baxendale’s head, and which was, in its own way, both coherent and healthy.
 The imbalance of power between grown-ups and children which arose from authority was consistently undermined by the fact that the children were faster, cleverer, more resourceful.
 The power was always theirs.
 Nevertheless, their narratives of naughtiness required the balance, in the context of that fantasy world, of the slipper and cane.
 Baxendale’s child characters were elevated, their naughtiness licensed, by the fact that they were whacked.
 They led the dance, but the grown-ups were also dancing.